ifb/vapoursynth-colorbars/README.md

 * wcg: Enable ITU-R BT.2020, aka wide color gamut.
 Only valid with UHD and higher resolutions.
 Required for 8K, although ColorBars does not enforce this and will generate 8K Rec.709 with a warning.
 No effect when hdr > 0.

 * compatability: Controls how pedantic you want to be, especially for legacy NTSC/PAL systems.
 No effect when hdr > 0.
-   * 0 - Use bar dimensions that are nearest integer values to the ideal.
-Bar widths are specified as fractions of the active picture.
-They can therefore be odd and can cause problems with later chroma subsampling (conversions to YUV420 or YUV422 may be problematic).
+   * 0 - Use ideal bar dimensions, rounded to the nearest integer.
+Bar widths are specified as fractions of the active picture and can be odd.
-   * 1 - Round dimensions to be even to work around the reality of chroma subsampling.
+   * 1 - Use even bar dimensions to facilitate chroma subsampling.
+Conversions to YUV420 or YUV422 later may be problematic otherwise.
-   * 2 - For NTSC and PAL, assume an active image of 720x480 and 720x576 respectively.
+   * 2 - For NTSC and PAL, ignore blanking.
+The entire line contains the active image.
 For HD and higher resolutions, use dimensions that are compatible with chroma subsampling and with 4:3 center-cut downconversion.
 For UHD/4K and 8K, use multiples of four and eight respectively for 2SI compatibility.

-NTSC and PAL are commonly 720 or 704 pixels wide due to MPEG-2 mod16 considerations, however the active pixel count is neither.
+NTSC and PAL both have an active digital width of 720 pixels when using BT.601 (13.5 MHz) sampling.
-525-line NTSC is 710.85x484 with two half lines.
-712x486 is used in modes 0 and 1 with 4 black pixels on each side.
+525-line NTSC has 710.85x484 active picture plus two half lines.
+712 is used in modes 0 and 1 with 4 blanking pixels on each side.
-625-line PAL is 702x574 with two half lines.
-702x576 is used in mode 0, with 9 black pixels on each side.
-704x576 is used in mode 1, with 8 black pixels on each side.
+625-line PAL has 702x574 active picture plus two half lines.
+702 is used in mode 0, with 9 blanking pixels on each side.
+704 is used in mode 1, with 8 blanking pixels on each side.

+4fsc NTSC (14.318 MHz) has 768 digital active samples.
+757.27 samples are active (52+8/9 us).
+Mode 0 is 758 wide with 5 blanking pixels on each side.
+Mode 1 is 760 wide with 4 blanking pixels on each side.
+4fsc PAL (17.734 MHz) has 948 digital active samples.
+922 samples are active (52 us) in modes 0 and 1 with 12 blanking pixels on each side.

+NTSC modes 0 and 1 have 486 active lines.
+DVB/ATSC/DV/HDMI use 480 lines, like in mode 2.

 * subblack: Controls whether to generate the below black ramp in the middle third of the first 0% black patch on the bottom row.
 Only valid with HD and higher resolutions.
 No effect when hdr > 0.

-* superwhite: Controls whether to generate an above white ramp the middle third of the 100% white chip on the bottom row.
+* superwhite: Controls whether to generate an above white ramp in the middle third of the 100% white chip on the bottom row.
 Only valid with HD and higher resolutions.
 No effect when hdr > 0.

 * iq: Controls the second patch of rows 2 and 3.
 Only valid with HD and higher resolutions.
 No effect when hdr > 0.
 Mode 1 and 2 are not valid if wcg=1.
    * 0 - 75% white and 0% black